SWKG21/SET/README.md

 This is a project of course "Parallel and Distributed Programming / Programmation Concurrente et Distribuée" at École Polytechnique.

-It is realized in Android Studio by Wang SUN and Chenxi HOU.
+It is realized in Android Studio by Wang SUN.

 Main steps: